IIIF/api/source/presentation/4.0/index.md

 ### 3D Comments with Cameras

-In many complex 3D Scenes, it may not be clear what or how to look at a particular point of interest even when the commenting annotation targets a particular point.
+It is possible to associate a particular camera with a particular commenting annotation.
+In many complex 3D Scenes, it may not be clear from where to look at a particular point of interest.
 The view may be occluded by parts of the model, or other models in the Scene.
 In the following example, the user can explore the Scene freely, but when they select a particular comment, a specific Camera that was previously hidden (unavailable to the user) is activated, moving the user (i.e., setting the viewport) to a chosen position suitable for looking at the point of interest:

 ```jsonc